SOGIE, an abbreviation combining sexual orientation, gender identity, and gender

 - Preventing a child under parental authority from expressing one’s SOGIE by inflicting or threatening to inflict bodily or physical harm or by causing mental or emotional suffering.

-Some of the Philippine celebrities who supports the SOGIE Bill are:
+Some of the Philippine celebrities who support the SOGIE Bill are:

 - Anne Curtis